 Birthdays are special days to celebrate especially with kids.
 My boys’ birthdays fall within one week of each other, so for the past three years we have been doing joint parties.
 My boys- A, 6 and L, 3 agreed upon a Super Hero theme for their party.
 The goal was to plan a boys birthday party that would be fun, festive and budget friendly.
 We held the party at our house and told oldest (A) he could invite six friends since he was turning 6. and our youngest invited a few of his own friends.

-1. Invitations– I used Evite invitations.
+1. Invitations– I used Greetings Island invitations.
 It was easy to find boys birthday party invitations with a superhero theme.
 I selected a free one.
-I have the Evite app on my phone so I could easily manage the invites.
-The map/directions section helped friends easily find our house (something that a paper invite can’t do).
+I had the option to print an invitation or send via email of Facebook.
 All the guests were instructed to wear a costume or t-shirt of their favorite Super Hero.

 2. Games– I scheduled the party from 4-6 p.m. on a Saturday.
 After nap time to help avoid any melt downs and also after any sport activities.
 I imagined us playing carnival like games for an hour, but since this was a Super Hero party we turned the games into Super Hero Training.
 We had two sets of ages, so we had 2-winners per game.
 Winner’s chose their prize from the Super Prize bag.
 I found prizes at the Dollar Tree and the One Spot section at Target.

 We began with Captain America’s Shield Throwing thru the hoop.
 Each guest had three turns to throw the Frisbee through the hoop.